ashwinbhaskar/redisclient-rate-limit/README.md

 # Redis Rate Limit
-A cats friendly lightweight library that takes care of rate limiting using token bucket algorithm.
+A cats friendly and lightweight library that does rate limiting using token bucket algorithm.
+The library executes the redis commands as `Lua` code which makes the operations atomic.
 This library requires [scala-redis](https://github.com/debasishg/scala-redis).

 ## Importing
 Add the following to your `build.sbt`